Paul-Cheeseman/Stream3-Project/README.md

 ### Testing code quality
 I validated the HTML used through https://validator.w3.org

+I rendered each page in a browser, saved the page, then copied the HTML into the validator My aim was to ensure no errors, some warnings persist, some of these were layout issues (sections not having headings, WHY) and also a 3rd party script (SweetAlert) raised a warning.

 ### Testing Responsive Design:
 I have tested the website, across different devices, different browsers and different Operating Systems, to ensure that the site adapts cleanly/neatly to the different device criteria, summary of what I tested is below (limited to what I had available):